huynguyen250896/geneCor/README.md

 #### II.
 Data Struture
 ---
 You must preprare the four kinds of the following data: *df1*, *df2*, *df3*, and *df4* (see the 'III.Implementation' section).</br>
-df1: copy-number alteration matrix whose rows are samples, and columns are genes. </br>
+df1: copy-number alteration matrix comprises its rows are samples, and its columns are genes. </br>
-df2: gene expression matrix that corresponds to the matrix df1, whose rows are samples, and columns are genes.
-NOTE that the size of the matrix df2 is essentially the same as that of the matrix df1. </br>
+df2: gene expression matrix corresponds to the matrix *df1*, comprising its rows are samples, and its columns are genes.
+NOTE that the size of the matrix *df2* is essentially the same as that of the matrix *df1*. </br>
-df3: methylation matrix whose rows are samples, and columns are genes. </br>
+df3: methylation matrix comprises its rows are samples, and its columns are genes. </br>
-df4: gene expression matrix that corresponds to the matrix df3, whose rows are samples, and columns are genes.
-NOTE that the size of the matrix df4 is essentially the same as that of the matrix df3. </br>
+df4: gene expression matrix corresponds to the matrix *df3*, comprising its rows are samples, and its columns are genes.
+NOTE that the size of the matrix *df4* is essentially the same as that of the matrix *df3*. </br>
 Please download datasets [Dataset](https://github.com/huynguyen250896/geneCor/tree/master/Dataset) as examples to well grasp geneCor's requirement on data structure. </br>

 #### III.
 Implementation